CPP-EEG-Authentication-Defense-Project/Feature-Encoding/README.md

-# Utility Package Template
+# Feature Encoding

-This repository is used as a template for the structure to use for a Python-based utility package.
+This package implements standard methods for encoding biometric feature vectors into binary strings.
+This is especially useful for generating "Biohash-like" feature vector representations.